 Mercedes SAM unit repair

-When Mercedes SAM module fails, often the circuit board or the connections have a short or are corroded.
-It is possible to open up a SAM unit and try to repair it yourself.
-If you notice any corrosion inside the SAM unit, you should investigate to determine why and how the water got inside your SAM module.
-You will need to remove your SAM unit check it for corrosion, loose contact and clean it carefully.
+When the Mercedes SAM module fails, the circuit board or the connections often have a short or are corroded.
+Opening up a SAM unit and trying to repair it yourself is possible.
+If you notice any corrosion inside the SAM unit, investigate why and how the water got inside your SAM module.
+You must remove your SAM unit, check it for corrosion and lose contact and clean it carefully.
 Take pictures of everything when you take your SAM unit apart.
 Otherwise, you may have a hard time putting it together.
-If you have the time and patience you should be able to repair the SAM unit yourself.
+If you have the time and patience, you should be able to repair the SAM unit yourself.